Images shot with F.Zuiko 38mm f1.8

 Unless you’ve got a lens like the Hubble telescope, forget it.
-And even then the angle will be against you, especially high up in a football stadium.
+And even then the angle will be against you; especially when high up in a football stadium.

-With this firmly in mind, I spent the less exciting moments of the game trying to get shots that show how it was to be in amongst the local fans, with a couple of shots of adjacent stands too.
+With this firmly in mind, I spent my time and energy trying to get shots that, instead of showing the game, show how it was to be at the game.

 The 38mm focal length was versatile enough for me to do that.

 Continuing the theme of a far better match day experience than we get back in England, once the game was over and the advertising hoardings had been bizarrely taken away, we were able to mingle around and go down onto the pitch to meet some of the players.